rdbeach/JsonQuery/README.md

                 */

-Grap the "translatedText" value like this:
+Grab the "translatedText" value like this:

                 JsonO json = JsonO.fromJson(msg);
                 out(json.o("data").a{"translations").o(0).s("translatedText"));